benbarbersmith/sundial/README.md

 Installation
 ------------

-Install dependencies using bundler:
+Clone this repo, then install dependencies using bundler:

     $ bundle install

-That's the only dependency you need; after that, just grab a copy of the souce and run the application.
+That's the only setup you need to do; after that, just run the application.

     $ rackup